Wings Greatest

-Wings Greatest is a 1978 compilation album by the British–American rock band Wings and their eighth album as well as Paul McCartney's tenth since leaving the Beatles.
+Wings Greatest is a compilation album by the British–American rock band Wings, released in the UK on 1 December 1978.
 It was the band's last release through Capitol in the US.
-The album is notable as being the first official retrospective release from McCartney's post-Beatles career.
+The album is the first official retrospective release from bandleader Paul McCartney's post-Beatles career.

 Wings Greatest was remastered and reissued in 1993, as part of The Paul McCartney Collection, and again in 2018.

 History

 The album was compiled after McCartney's decision to leave EMI's American label, Capitol, for a six-year stay with Columbia (United States and Canada only), though he remained with EMI worldwide during his US sabbatical from Capitol.

+The album was originally intended as a double with the second LP being Cold Cuts: a collection of previously unreleased outtakes by Wings.
+The resulting album became Wings Greatest single LP.
+Not one song was excerpted from 1971's Wild Life or 1975's Venus and Mars.

+Despite the album's name, it includes two Paul McCartney tracks released before the establishment of Wings: "Uncle Albert/Admiral Halsey" (credited to "Paul & Linda McCartney" from their 1971 album Ram) and "Another Day" (a 1971 non-album single recorded during the Ram sessions but credited to just "Paul McCartney").
+All other tracks were credited as "Wings" or "Paul McCartney & Wings".

 Four of the twelve tracks make their album debut with this compilation: "Another Day", "Junior's Farm", "Hi, Hi, Hi" and "Mull of Kintyre".
 "Live and Let Die" had previously appeared on the soundtrack album of the same name but did not appear on any previous McCartney albums.

-All but two tracks were credited as "Wings" or "Paul McCartney & Wings"; the exceptions being "Another Day" (a non-album single credited to just "Paul McCartney") and "Uncle Albert/Admiral Halsey" (credited to "Paul & Linda McCartney") from their 1971 album Ram.

-Despite the fact that McCartney had amassed enough successful singles by late 1978 to potentially fill a double album, he opted to release Wings Greatest as a single disc for commercial reasons.
-Thus, several songs would be overlooked for Wings Greatest.
-Indeed, not one song was excerpted from 1975's Venus and Mars, despite "Listen to What the Man Said" being a number 1 US hit.
+The Bulgarian pressings of the album did not include the song "Live and Let Die".

+Promotion

 The album was promoted by a TV commercial in the UK, which featured several members of the public (played by actors) singing Wings tunes in public places.
 At the end a dustman, waiting in his lorry at a set of traffic lights (in Abbey Road), sings to himself an out of tune rendition of "Band on the Run", at which point Paul, Linda and Denny pull up alongside and Paul shouts out "You're a bit flat mate!".
 The driver leans out his window and says "Funny, I only checked them this morning!"

-The Bulgarian pressings of the album did not include the song "Live and Let Die".